iDEA-org/iDEA/README.md

 More coming soon...

+The development and applications of the iDEA code from 2010 to 2021 is documented [here](https://www-users.york.ac.uk/~rwg3/idea.html).

 ## Teaching

 iDEA can also be used to create teaching content, visualisations and expositions> For example, see the following [YouTube video created using iDEA](https://www.youtube.com/watch?v=JaSVguMFA-M&ab_channel=JackWetherell).

+iDEA was used to create teaching content for the [Density Functional Theory MOOC on Coursera](https://www.coursera.org/learn/density-functional-theory).

 ## Developers